4d/docs/docs/Debugging/debugger.md

 :::

-### Pin an expression
+### Pinning an expression

-You can click on the pushpin icon to pin an expression.
+You can click on the pushpin icon to pin an expression:

 ![pinning-expression](../assets/en/Debugging/pin-expression.png)

-It will then be displayed in every debugger window.
+The expression will then be displayed in all debugger windows.

 ### Contextual Menu